Security-Onion-Solutions/securityonion-docs/zeek-fields.rst

 | id.resp_h => destination.ip
 | id.resp_p => destination.port

 The remaining fields in each log are specific to the log type.
-To see how the fields are mapped for a specific Zeek log, take a look at its ingest parser:
+To see how the fields are mapped for a specific Zeek log, take a look at its ingest parser.

+You can find ingest parsers in your local filesystem at ``/opt/so/saltstack/default/salt/elasticsearch/files/ingest`` or you can find them online at:

 https://github.com/Security-Onion-Solutions/securityonion/tree/master/salt/elasticsearch/files/ingest

-For example, suppose you want to know how the Zeek conn.log is parsed:
+For example, suppose you want to know how the Zeek conn.log is parsed.
+You could take a look at ``/opt/so/saltstack/default/salt/elasticsearch/files/ingest/zeek.conn`` or view it online at:

 https://github.com/Security-Onion-Solutions/securityonion/blob/master/salt/elasticsearch/files/ingest/zeek.conn